 28. Malappuram – Take Part In Bullock Race

 Out of all the things to do in Kerala, Bullock Race comes on the top of the list as it is exhilarating for people who have never witnessed it before in their life.
 Every year, people from nearby districts go to Malappuram to witness the bullock race.
 This is a kind of fun gambling that you can opt for in Kerala.
+So, make sure that you watch the Bullock Race in Malappuran as it is counted among the top things to do in Kerala.

 29. Beypore – Watch Skilled Workers In Action